SalonenAntti/LSTM-Modeling/README.md

 **GDP** is presented in billions of dollars, **Unemployment Rate** as a percentage, **SP500** as a point value.

-**Preparation**: Installing all needed packages for the project.

-**Data Collection and Preprocessing**: Scripts for gathering and cleaning stock, sector, and market index data, ensuring it is ready for analysis.

-**Exploratory Data Analysis (EDA)**: Initial analysis to understand data characteristics and to provide statisical understanding of the variables.

-**Univariate Time Series Analysis**: Analysis of individual time series to identify trends, seasonality, and other characteristics throughout the review period.
-Focus on closing prices.

-**Bivariate Time Series Analysis**: Examination of relationships between variables.
-Methods used: Correlations heatmaps and cross-correlation to identify dependencies and lagged relationships.
-Focus on closing prices.

-**Time Series Decomposition**: Breaking down time series data into its component parts (trend, seasonality, residuals) for better understanding the time series.
-Focus on closing prices.

-**Stationary and Autocorrelation Tests**: Statistical tests to determine if the time series is stationary and to measure the correlation of the series with its past values.
-With stationary and utocorrelation Tests, determination of modeling algorithm was done.
-Focus on closing prices.

-**Feature Engineering**: Creation of new features from raw data.
-Feature included lagged values, moving averages and combination of these to include statistical features to enhance model performance.

-**LSTM Model Training**: Development, training, and tuning of Long Short-Term Memory (LSTM) networks to forecast stock and index prices based on the processed data.
-Visualized actual vs predicted values are from best models for each variables.
-Each variable was tested with variety of different model combinations, such as different type and amount of layers, added features and hyperparameter tuning values.

 ## Setup

 Follow these steps to set up on run the project: